apache/cordova-plugin-media/README.md

 - `media.startRecord`: Start recording an audio file, uses MPEG4 compression on iOS and Android.

+ `media.pauseRecord`: Pause the recording session in progresss.

+  `media.resumeRecord`: Resume the recording session in progress.

 - `media.startRecordWithCompression`: Start recording an audio file, with SampleRate and NumberOfChannels specified.
 Uses MPEG4 compression. iOS and Android only.

 - `media.stopRecord`: Stop recording an audio file.

 - `media.stop`: Stop playing an audio file.

+ `media.getRecordLevels`: On iOS devices, returns dB of the averagePower and the peakPower from the recorder input.
+On Android devices, returns an approximation of dB (SPL), derived from the maximum absolute amplitude that was sampled since the last call to this method.

 ### Additional ReadOnly Parameters